 Certain incomes, such as dividend, interest and royalties payments benefit from reduced rates under the Singapore-Switzerland double taxation convention.
 These rates apply as it follows:

-For complete information about the double tax treaty with Switzerland, please contact our company registration consultants in Singapore.
+For complete information about the double tax treaty with Switzerland, please contact our company formation consultants in Singapore.